Christmas music on 106.7 Lite FM beings Nov. 17

-Just in time to get you into the holiday spirit, WLTW 106.7 Lite FM is switching to its annual all-holiday music format on Friday, Nov.
-17 at 5 p.m.
+Just in time to get you into the holiday spirit, WLTW 106.7 Lite FM flipped the switch to its annual all-holiday music format Friday becoming “New York’s Christmas Station.”

-The station will play Christmas favorites from the past and present 24 hours a day.
+The station will play holiday favorites from the past and present 24 hours a day through Christmas Day.
 WLTW began playing its all-Christmas format during the holidays in 2002.
 Many radio stations across the country started using the format in November and December after the 9/11 attacks in 2001.
-Holiday music will be played through Christmas Day.

 Lite FM can be heard over the air on 106.7 FM in the New York-metro area, online at litefm.iheart.com or on the iHeartRadio app on Apple and Android devices along with several other platforms.